Are we really addicted to smartphones, or the chargers that power them?

 Have you ever gone into a panic anytime you’re unable to charge your smartphone?
 I did last night, here’s the horror I had to experience.
 Brace yourselves.

 Last night, I went through one of the most horrifying experiences a person in this modern century could ever deal with.
-The battery to my smartphone died, and the charger was ALL THE WAY in the next room.
+The battery of my smartphone died, and the charger was ALL THE WAY in the next room.
 Poetic, huh?

 Now before you look at me with disgust, let me give you some details.
 It was around midnight, and I couldn’t sleep.
 So naturally, I took out my phone and launched Netflix.
-Hopefully the mind-numbing experience of having to sift through their mediocre lineup would send me into a deep slumber, but I found no resolve, so I settled with a stand up special from Nick Swardson.
+Hopefully, the mind-numbing experience of having to sift through their mediocre lineup would send me into a deep slumber, but I found no resolve, so I settled with a stand-up special from Nick Swardson.
 Surely his comedic genius would send me off into la-la land.
 But then it happened, 5 minutes into his opening monologue I got the battery warning indicating that I had 15% of juice remaining.

 The impending doom that awaited me was kindly notifying me in advance, kind of like how a ticking time bomb tells you how much time you have left remaining before the bomb blows.
 I knew I had to do something, but the charger was in the other room.

 Under normal circumstances, I would just simply get up and grab the charger from the other room, but this night was different because my girlfriend’s daughter was sleeping over.
 And guess what, she was in the same room my charger was in.
 So instead of being the creepy guy who goes into the same room someone’s sleeping in, I decided to rough out the storm.

 My intentions were that I would fall asleep before the phone died.
 As always, my intentions were misguided.
 I got the 2% warning and the phone immediately powered down.
 It was a sad moment.
 From there, I knew I was doomed.
 I had to sit in bed until I fell asleep like some neanderthal.